 These statues are the doorway to an area of Skopje that has nothing to do with these ancient times: the old bazaar.

 It originates to the 12th century, but it became the main point of commerce during the Ottoman rule of Skopje.
-This can be seen by the remains of multiple mosques and caravanserais, but the earthquakes in the 16th century and 1960s, as well as the two big wars.
+This can be seen by the remains of multiple mosques and caravanserais, but the earthquakes in the 16th century and 1960s, as well as the two big wars, destroyed most of them.

 Today, the bazaar is not only a huge tourist attraction, with hundreds of options for shopping, eating out and drinking, but it has also recognised as a cultural heritage site by the Northern Macedonian government.